Machine Robo: Heisei Era

-Present Series (2012-Present)
+After the release of the CG Robo, the franchise became fully dormant for 11 years until Bandai released the "Machine Robo GP" line of Capsule Toys was released as the first product bearing the "Machine Robo" name in 13 years.

+Bandai fully rebooted the franchise once more with the release of new line of toys, dubbed the "Rescue Gattai Series", which all focus on combination with each sub robot (which serves its limbs) can be swapped out to another toy for several combinations.
+Its accompanying anime series, Machine Robo Rescue was produced by Sunrise in 2003, which also marked the franchise's 20th anniversary.

+After Machine Robo Rescue concluded, Bandai launched Machine Robo Mugenbine in the same year, which its core gimmick is that it uses numerous interlocking pegs and sockets to attach and remove components and relocate them in order to form different modes and combinations.
+Mugenbine ran up to 2009 as the core toyline until it was discontinued and the Candy Toy version of it ran up to 2019.
+In 2007, Bandai released a new iteration of the Baikunfu as part of the more adult-oriented Soul of Chogokin line.

-In 2012, Bandai launched the Machine Robo NEXT in commemoration to the franchise's 30th anniversary.
-In 2015, Hong Kong-based toy company Action Toys to do a revival of the original Machine Robo Toyline, in which the designs were based on their appearance in Revenge of Cronos.
-The first of the series was released in the same year with the second line released in 2016.
-A DX version of Bike Robo was released in December 2017.
-2019 also saw the release of Machine Robo Duel line as part of the Minipla subline of toys, alongside the Baikanfu getting a release under the Super Minipla line.
+In 2012, Bandai launched the Machine Robo NEXT candy toy line in commemoration to the franchise's 30th anniversary.
+2019 also saw the release of Machine Robo Duel line as part of the Minipla subline of toys, alongside the Baikanfu getting a release under the Super Minipla / Shokugan Modelling Project line.

+Reiwa Era

-In 2022, Bandai released the latest generation of the franchise: UNITROBORN: Machine Robo Universe.
-The toys are slated for release in July 2022.
+In 2022, Bandai released the latest generation of the franchise: UNITROBORN: Machine Robo Universe in July 2022.
+The main gimmick of the new line revolves around organic / inorganic combinations with both everyday items are combined to create a new Machine Robo.
+The toyline won the excellence award at the 2022 Japan Toy Show.
+In the same year, Megahouse announced that a new line of transformable Machine Robo figures under the Machine Builder line.
+The first figure is released in December 2022.

 Animated series

 The first Machine Robo animated series was Challenge of the Gobots, which aired in the United States from 1984 to 1985.
 The second series was Machine Robo: Revenge of Cronos, which aired in Japan from 1986 to 1987.
 There were some further straight-to-video adventures released from 1988 to 1990 that featured some characters from this anime.
 The third series was Machine Robo: Battle Hackers, which aired in 1987.
 The fourth and latest animated series was Machine Robo Rescue, which aired from 2003 to 2004.